-This is a question you hear often: Why don’t I have an even tan?
-Or…why are my tanning results different from others?
+Why don’t I have an even tan?
+Why are my tanning results different from others?
+Why won’t my legs tan like my upper body?

 1. Your Legs are Melanin-Shy